 NOTE 1: This soup could get way too salty if you add any more than I’ve called for.
 So just be conservative there and then salt as needed at the end.

-NOTE 2: If you can’t find small yellow potatoes, you can purchase 3 or 4 larger yukon golds (or something similar) and simply cut them into small, bite-sized pieces.
+NOTE 2: If you can’t find small yellow potatoes, you can purchase 3 or 4 larger Yukon golds (or something similar) and simply cut them into small, bite-sized pieces.